EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-3_calculating_health_level.md

-After the stream data processing pipeline keeps running for a while, you can go to the **Data Insights** page to view the calculated health level results of the battery.
+After the stream data processing pipeline has run for a while, you can go to the **Data Insights** page to view the calculated health level results of the battery.

-1. Select **Time Series Data > Data Insights** from the left navigation panel of EnOS Console to open the Data Insights page.
+1. Select **Time Series Data Management > Data Insights** from the left navigation menu to open the **Data Insights** page.
-2. In the **Select Time Range** section, select **1H**.
+2. In the **Select Time Range** section, select **1h**.
 3. Click the **Select Devices** input box, search for your battery device, and select it from the drop-down list.
-The selected device will be dynamically presented in the **Selected Measuring Points** column for selecting corresponding measuring points.
+The selected device will be dynamically presented in the **Selected Measuring Points** column for you to select the corresponding measurement points.
-4. In the **Selected Measuring Points** column, click on the selected device name, expand the list of measuring points, and select the **health_level** point.
+4. In the **Selected Measuring Points** column, click on the selected device name, expand the list of measurement points, and select the **health_level** point.
 The queried battery health level data will be displayed in the chart on the right.

 See the following example of the queried data: